International – FAQ

 English Language Institute

-Yes, English for Academic Purposes at MITT’s English Language Institute can help international student reach their language proficiency needs for college admission as well as everyday life in an English environment.
+Yes, the English for Academic Purposes (EAP) at MITT’s English Language Institute is a proven pathway international student reach their language proficiency needs for admission to MITT progams.

 What is the application fee for the English for Academic Purposes program?